UpholderOfTruth/Quran/README.md

 # Quran
-The RAW Quran file and is various language translations including; English.
+The RAW Quran -- a file and its various language translations including; English.